docarray/docarray/docs/advanced/document-store/benchmarking.md

 servers are run in a single node setup.
 * Benefit the user as much as possible: We offer the same conditions and resources to all backends, but our experiment favours the backends that use the resources efficiently.
-Therefore, some backends might not use the network, or use GRPC instead of HTTP, use batch operations,...
+Therefore, some backends might not use the network, or use GRPC instead of HTTP, or use batch operations.
 And we're okay with that, as long as it benefits the DocArray and Jina user.
 * Open to improvements: We are constantly improving the performance of storage backends from the DocArray side and updating the benchmarks accordingly.
 If you believe we missed an optimization (perform an operation in batches, benefit